liquidcronos/rogata_engine/docs/source/usage.rst

 the hitbox specifies the space the robot takes up in the arena.
-For now this has to be set manualy, however a future script similar to ``calbibrate_scene.py`` is planned.
+For now, this has to be set manually, however, a future script similar to ``calbibrate_scene.py`` is planned.

 Building a Scene